 I was pretty quiet during June; minimal presence on social networks and no new articles.
 The main reason is I had some personal and group projects going on.
 Most of them are for helping others and giving back to the community.

 At the beginning of this year, Ana and I came to an idea to build a service that could help those less fortunate by donating things people don’t use anymore.
 Over the next few months the idea and the team grew and found a partner in the Cipele46 initiative.
-You can read their story and also look at what the fabulous group of forty people built this Saturday in a full day hackathon.
+You can look at what the fabulous group of forty people built this Saturday in a full day hackathon.

 Hyde Starter Kit

 This is my first open-source project, started in 2011.
 Hyde, a static website generator used to build this site, is a great program, but it lacks documentation.
 People new to Hyde don’t know where to start, so I created a template that acts as a tutorial.
 There were some major updates to Hyde recently, so the template had to be updated too.
 The code is available at GitHub.

 This is a Vim plugin.
 If you work with a lot of windows or on a widescreen monitor, check out how it works.
 It started as a prototype, but finished as a nice piece of working code, available at GitHub.